 Improve the ecology of your garden by leaving the roots of the flower plants intact.
 When you’re cleaning up your garden at the end of the season, rather than pulling up the spent plants, cut them at the base.

 The plant matter can be chopped and dropped in place to act as a mulch.
 Roots left intact will decay and feed the soil life, becoming rich soil.
-For more soil improvement ideas, see my article 7 Ways to Improve Soil Quality.
+For more soil improvement ideas, see these articles:

 The following spring, the roots may still be present when you go to plant.
 No worries, just adjust your planting a little to the left or right to avoid the root.
 Your row might not be the straightest line, but the plants sown directly next to the root will reap the benefits of the biological activity and richness of the decaying root.